websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

   * **Cardinality**: the number of service instances to which the reference can and must bind

-The following example runs the `scr:info` Gogo Shell command for the sample `portlet` to gather details for overriding `able.impl`.
+Run the `scr:info` Gogo Shell command for the sample `portlet` to gather details for overriding `able.impl`.

 ```shell
 scr:info com.acme.s1j6.web.internal.portlet.S1J6Portlet